python-telegram-bot/python-telegram-bot/docs/source/inclusions/bot_methods.rst

       - Used for deleting a sticker from a set
     * - :meth:`~telegram.Bot.create_new_sticker_set`
       - Used for creating a new sticker set
+    * - :meth:`~telegram.Bot.delete_sticker_set`
+      - Used for deleting a sticker set made by a bot
     * - :meth:`~telegram.Bot.set_chat_sticker_set`
-      - Used for setting a sticker set
+      - Used for setting a sticker set of a chat
     * - :meth:`~telegram.Bot.delete_chat_sticker_set`
-      - Used for deleting the set sticker set
+      - Used for deleting the set sticker set of a chat
     * - :meth:`~telegram.Bot.set_sticker_position_in_set`
       - Used for moving a sticker's position in the set
+    * - :meth:`~telegram.Bot.set_sticker_set_title`
+      - Used for setting the title of a sticker set
+    * - :meth:`~telegram.Bot.set_sticker_emoji_list`
+      - Used for setting the emoji list of a sticker
+    * - :meth:`~telegram.Bot.set_sticker_keywords`
+      - Used for setting the keywords of a sticker
+    * - :meth:`~telegram.Bot.set_sticker_mask_position`
+      - Used for setting the mask position of a mask sticker
     * - :meth:`~telegram.Bot.set_sticker_set_thumb`
       - Used for setting the thumbnail of a sticker set
+    * - :meth:`~telegram.Bot.set_custom_emoji_sticker_set_thumbnail`
+      - Used for setting the thumbnail of a custom emoji sticker set
     * - :meth:`~telegram.Bot.get_sticker_set`
       - Used for getting a sticker set
     * - :meth:`~telegram.Bot.upload_sticker_file`